 Cookie: A cookie is a small file of information that is stored on your hard drive when you visit a website using a particular browser.
 Cookies are used to store and receive information about a user’s activities on a particular website.

 Data Protection and Privacy Laws: Any laws and regulations relating to (1) data privacy, data protection, or data retention, (2) regulatory statements, regulatory guidance, or enforcement action decisions that have the effect of laws or regulations, and (3) governmental frameworks adopted for extra-territorial transfers of personal data or personal information.

 Pixel Tags: A pixel tag is an invisible image or block of code that allows a website owner or third party to “drop” cookies and collect certain information about a user’s activities on a particular website.

 IP Address: An IP address is a series of numbers that can be used to identify a particular device on a computer network.
 An IP address provides a general location of a device, but not a specific street address.

 Advertising Identifiers: Advertising identifiers are unique identification numbers assigned to your mobile device by the hardware manufacturer.
 IDFA is the advertising identifier for Apple devices and AAID is the advertising identifier for Android devices.
 Advertising identifiers are used to identify devices and collect certain information about a user’s activities on a mobile device.

-Hashed Email Address: A hashed email address is an email address that has been transformed into a string of numbers and letters such that it cannot be traced back to the email address.
+Hashed Email Address: A hashed email address is an email address that has been transformed into a string of numbers and letters.
 There are several hashing formats.
 But, for example, firstname.lastname@example.org, when hashed might look like this: b5b2fc6f4cef.